RITUAL: Random Image Transformations as a Universal Anti-hallucination Lever in Large Vision Language Models: Experiments

-\paragraph{Baselines.} Our method aims to reduce hallucinations in LVLMs without requiring external models, costly self-feedback mechanisms, or additional training.
-Therefore, we select baseline methods that align with these criteria.
-Recent contrastive decoding methods meet these requirements, and we establish two primary approaches as our baselines: \textbf{VCD}~\cite{leng2023mitigating} and \textbf{M3ID}~\cite{favero2024multi}.
+\paragraph{Baselines.} Our method aims to reduce hallucinations in LVLMs by modifying model's decoding process without relying on external models, costly self-feedback mechanisms, or additional training.
+To align with these criteria, we select baseline methods that meet these requirements.
+Recent contrastive decoding methods fit well within this scope, and we establish two primary baselines: \textbf{VCD}~\citep{leng2023mitigating} and \textbf{M3ID}~\citep{favero2024multi}.
 Both VCD and M3ID aim to mitigate object hallucinations by increasing the influence of the reference image over the language prior.
 This is achieved by contrasting output distributions derived from both original and distorted visual inputs.
-We reproduced VCD and M3ID within our evaluation setting.
+We also include \textbf{DoLa}~\citep{chuang2023dola} as a baseline, which employs a novel decoding strategy that contrasts logits from earlier and later layers of the transformer architecture.
+This amplifies factual knowledge stored in the upper layers while suppressing linguistic patterns from the lower layers that may lead to hallucinations.
+Additionally, we report results from \textbf{OPERA}~\citep{huang2023opera}, which mitigates hallucinations in LVLMs via an over-trust penalty and retrospection allocation.
+In contrast to all other methods, OPERA uses beam search during response generation, contributing to its higher performance.
+We include it for comparison purposes due to its demonstrated effectiveness in reducing hallucinations.
+All methods were reimplemented in our evaluation setup to ensure a fair comparison.